-N. Community Dispute Resolution Mediator (paid)

-Seeking to resolve minor disputes expeditiously, especially those that would otherwise be handled by the criminal justice system.
+4. Salary Compensation is promulgated by the Chief Administrator of the courts in accordance with NY Judiciary Law, Section 37.
+0. Community Dispute Resolution Mediator (paid) Seeking to resolve minor disputes expeditiously, especially those that would otherwise be handled by the criminal justice system.
 Community Dispute Resolution Centers provide services without cost to indigents or at nominal or no cost to other participants.
 Centers are administered by nonprofit organizations established to resolve disputes or for religious, charitable, or educational purposes.
-The Chief Administrator of the courts selects Centers for funding pursuant to contracts between the Unified Court System and grant recipients.
+The Chief Administrator of the Courts selects Centers for funding pursuant to contracts between the Unified Court System and grant recipients.
 See, e.g., 22 N.Y.C.R.R. § 116.

-O. State Administrative Law Judge

-Parking Violations Bureau - Applicants must be attorneys admitted to practice three or more years in New York State.
+P. State Administrative Law Judge Parking Violations Bureau Applicants must be attorneys admitted to practice three or more years in New York State.

-Salary - \$32.97 per hour.

 Application forms may be obtained from:

-Laura Held, Chief Administrative Judge Department of Finance Adjudications Division 66 John Street New York, NY 10038 (212) 361-8290
+Hon.
+Lawrence K. Marks Chief Administrative Judge Office of Court Administration 25 Beaver Street New York, NY 10007 (212) 428-2120.
 IV.
-United States Courts

-A. Court of Appeals and District Court

-United States Court of Appeals and District Court judges are appointed by the President, with the advice and consent of the Senate.
+United States Courts Court of Appeals and District Court United States Court of Appeals and District Court judges are appointed by the President, with the advice and consent of the Senate.
 Each is a lifetime appointment, except in the territories (but not Puerto Rico), where appointments are for eight-year terms.
 Appointments to federal judgeships historically have been made at the suggestion of a United States Senator from the state within the territorial jurisdiction of the court.
-Where both senators from a state are from a party other than the president's party, the governor may have input in the nomination process.

-1. United States Court of Appeals for the Second Circuit

-a) Selection Process - The President, with the advice and consent of the Senate, appoints thirteen judges for the Second Circuit.
+The selection process for federal appointments may change in the upcoming years with the election of a new president and appointment of a new Senator from New York.
+A. United States Court of Appeals for the Second Circuit 1.
+Selection Process The President, with the advice and consent of the Senate, appoints thirteen judges for the Second Circuit.
 28 U.S.C. § 44(a).

-- b) Eligibility Requirements Each Circuit Judge must be a resident of the Circuit.
-28 U.S.C.
-44(c). - c) Term Circuit Judges hold office during good behavior.
-28 U.S.C. § 44(b). - d) Salary \$159,000.
+2. Eligibility Requirements Each Circuit Judge must be a resident of the Circuit.
+28 U.S.C. § 44(c).
+3. Term Circuit Judges hold office during good behavior.
+28 U.S.C. § 44(b).
+4. Salary \$220,600.

-2. United States District Court for the Southern and Eastern Districts of New York
+B. United States District Court for the Southern and Eastern Districts of New York

+1. Selection Process

-- a) Selection Process The President, with the advice and consent of the Senate, appoints district judges for the various judicial districts, i.e., 28 district judges for the Southern District of New York, and 15 district judges for the Eastern District of New York.
-28 U.S.C § 133. - b) Eligibility Requirements District Judges in the Eastern and Southern District must reside within twenty miles of the districts for which they are appointed.
-28 U.S.C. § 134(b). - c) Term District Judges hold office during good behavior.
-Id. § 134(a). - d) Salary \$150,000.
+The President, with the advice and consent of the Senate, appoints district judges for the various judicial districts, i.e., 28 district judges for the Southern District of New York, and 15 district judges for the Eastern District of New York.
+28 U.S.C. § 133.

+2. Eligibility Requirements

+District Judges in the Eastern and Southern Districts must reside within twenty miles of the districts for which they are appointed.
+28 U.S.C. § 134(b).

+3. Term

+District Judges hold office during good behavior.
+Id. § 134(a).

+4. Salary

+\$208,000.